 At Babson, entrepreneurs from all walks of life gather to learn from one another through the free exchange of ideas.
-The following elements are designed to provide you with guidance to respectfully engage in a difficult conversation with other community members.
+The following elements are designed to provide you with guidance to respectfully engage in difficult conversations with other community members.